See the first underwater video of ultra-rare beaked whales

 Scientists hope this closer look at True's beaked whales combined with the genetic studies will help lead to a better understanding of the rare whales' behavior and distribution.

 Future studies may address whether groups of True's beaked whales located in the northern and southern hemispheres may actually be different species.
-The paper shines a little more light on a murky subject, but there is still much left unknown.
+The paper shines a little more light on a murky subject, but there's still much left unknown.

 Batteries Not Included: The CNET team reminds us why tech is cool.